mavryk-network/mavryk-protocol/docs/developer/proposal_testing.rst

 Adding New Protocol Tests in OCaml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Be sure you first read the :doc:`introduction on the testing ecosystem for Tezos <testing>`.
+Be sure you first read the :doc:`introduction on the testing ecosystem for Mavryk <testing>`.
 In addition to system tests written with :doc:`Tezt <tezt>`,
 unit tests and integration tests for the protocol can be found in :src:`src/proto_alpha/lib_protocol/test`.
 It is strongly recommended to write unit tests and integration tests in addition to the